Italy national football team: Resurgence and second European title (2018–2021)

+Italian football crisis (2021–present)

 Failure to qualify for 2022 World Cup and disappointment at Euro 2024

 On 15 November 2021, Italy drew 0–0 with Northern Ireland in their final 2022 World Cup qualifying match and finished in second place, two points behind Switzerland.
 On 24 March 2022, Italy lost 1–0 in the semi-final of the play-offs against North Macedonia, their first-ever World Cup qualifying home defeat, therefore, failing to qualify for the World Cup for a second consecutive time.

 On 1 June 2022, Italy took part in the CONMEBOL–UEFA Cup of Champions match, rebranded as the 2022 Finalissima, losing 3–0 against defending Copa América champion Argentina.
-In September Italy qualified for the 2023 UEFA Nations League Finals after beating Hungary 2–0 in Budapest.
+In September, Italy qualified for the 2023 UEFA Nations League Finals after beating Hungary 2–0 in Budapest.
 On 15 June 2023, Italy played the semi-final against Spain, losing 2–1.
 Three days later, Italy won the third-place match 3–2 against the Netherlands.

-Two months later, after five years as Italy's coach, Mancini resigned.
+In August 2023, after five years as Italy's coach, Mancini resigned.
+Luciano Spalletti was chosen as the new coach, and led the team in the last six games of Euro 2024 qualifying, managing to achieve direct qualification to the European Championship.
+Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland, leading the minister for Sport Andrea Abodi to call the Euro campaign a "failure".